Simplicial Complex Representation Learning: Geometric Message Passing Schemes (GMPS)

-The input for a CXN is specified by cell embeddings $H^{(0)}_m \in \mathbb{R}^{ |X^m| \times d_0}$ that define the initial cell features on every $m$-cell in $X$.
+The input for an AMPS-CXN is specified by cell embeddings $H^{(0)}_m \in \mathbb{R}^{ |X^m| \times d_0}$ that define the initial cell features on every $m$-cell in $X$.
 Here, $d_0$ is the dimension of the input feature embedding dimension of the cells.
-Given the desired depth $L>0$ of the CXN net one wants to define on the complex $X$, the \textit{adjacency message passing scheme} (AMPS) on $X$ consists of $L\times n $ and it is defined by :
+Given the desired depth $L>0$ of the CXN net one wants to define on the complex $X$, the \textit{adjacency message passing scheme} (AMPS) on $X$ consists of $L\times n $ cell embeddings and it is defined as

-where $0 \leq m \leq n-1$, $1 \leq k \leq L$, $H^{(k)}_m \in \mathbb{R}^{|X^m| \times d_k} $ are the cell embeddings computed after $k$ steps of applying \ref{CCXN}, and $\theta^{(k)}_m$ is a trainable weight vector at the layer $k$, $M$ is the message propagation function that depends on the weights $\theta^{(k)}_m $, the cell embeddings $H^{(k)}_m$ and the adjacency matrix of $X$.
+where $0 \leq m \leq n-1$, $1 \leq k \leq L$, $H^{(k)}_m \in \mathbb{R}^{|X^m| \times d_k} $ are the cell embeddings computed after $k$ steps of applying Equation \eqref{CCXN}, $\mathbf{\partial}$ are the boundary operators needed for the computations, and $\theta^{(k)}_m$ is a trainable weight vector at the layer $k$, $M$ is the message propagation function that depends on the weights $\theta^{(k)}_m $, the cell embeddings $H^{(k)}_m$ and the adjacency matrix of $X$.
 The propagation function $M$ can be implemented in many ways.
-For instance, in (\cite{hajijcell}) a generalization for graph convolutional neural networks (\cite{kipf2016semi}) to convolutional cell complex networks was provided.
-See also \ref{appendix} for other variants of the above message passing scheme.
-Finally, see (\cite{bunch2020simplicial,ebli2020simplicial}) for related implementations on simplicial complexes.
+Observe that the matrix $A_{adj}$ can be replaced by a version of the k-Hodge Laplacian matrix as well \cite{roddenberry2021signal}.
+For instance, in \cite{hajijcell} a generalization for graph convolutional neural networks \cite{kipf2016semi} to convolutional cell complex networks was provided.
+Finally, see also \cite{ebli2020simplicial} for related implementations on simplicial complexes.

-Note that the information flow using equation (\ref{CCXN}) on the complex from the lower dimensional cells to the higher ones.
-Further, note that the message passing scheme given in \ref{CCXN} does not update the feature vectors associated with the final $n-$ cells on the complex.
-If such a property is desirable, then equation \ref{CCXN} must be adjusted using co-adjacency information of the simplicial complex.
-See (\cite{hajijcell}) for details.
+Note that the information flow using Equation \eqref{CCXN} on the complex from the lower dimensional cells to the higher ones.
+Further, note that the message passing scheme given by Equation \eqref{CCXN} does not update the feature vectors associated with the final $n-$ cells on the complex.
+If such a property is desirable, then Equation \eqref{CCXN} must be adjusted using co-adjacency information of the simplicial complex.
+See \cite{hajijcell} for details.
 Figure \ref{DMF1} demonstrates how the cell embeddings are updated.